 Despite all these challenges, road trips through the Outback are deeply satisfying and memorable, and they can even be achieved when travelling with small children, as I have been able to prove myself.

 Famous Outback Destinations

 Great Outback destinations include Uluru (aka Ayers Rock), Kata Tjuta (aka The Olgas) and King Canyon in the Red Centre, the Devils Marbles, the Pinnacles, a number of opal mining towns such as Coober Pedy, the Simpson Desert, the West Macdonnell Ranges, and Lake Eyre.

 But it’s not so much the destination but rather the journey that makes the Outback so special.

-Must-do’s: Australia is a vast country, in fact a continent, and there is only so much you can do in a lifetime.
+Australia is a vast country, in fact a continent, and there is only so much you can do in a lifetime.
 I really loved watching the sun set on both Uluru and Kata Tjuta.
-Our helicopter flight over Kings Canyon was another highlight, and so was any stay on any of the remote camping grounds along the great highways connecting the regional centres.
+Our helicopter flight over Kings Canyon was another highlight, and so was any stay on any of the remote camping grounds (one of which a UFO capital) along the great highways connecting the regional centres.